13 Meanings

 And a little bit of change is all your little fingers touch

-I said, "You know, there's nowhere else to go"
+I said, "You know, there's nowhere else to go."

-But changing roles, it struck me that the two of us could run
+It struck me that the two of us could run

 Is the only honest way to go

-And I could take two-ooh-ooh-ooh
+And I could take two

 But I really couldn't ever know

-And a little bata radio
+And a little battered radio

 We could try

-So lead my feet away, 'cause all they do is stay
+Cause all they do is stay

-And I don't think your eyes have ever looked surprised
+And I don't think your eyes

-She said, "You know, there's nowhere left to go"
+She said, "You know, there's nowhere left to go."

-But with her fund, it struck me that the two of us could run
+It struck me that the two of us could run

 Is the only honest way to go

-And I could take two-ooh-ooh-ooh
+And I could take two

 If I really couldn't ever know

-And a battered radio
+And battered radio

-13 Comments
+13 Meanings

 To me, this song is about running away from society itself.